Universities hit headlines for wrong reasons with on-campus COVID-19 cases spike as students resumed courses at end of summer.

-The managers of the campus buildings therefore face quite a challenge to provide fresh, clean air to the students inside.
+The managers of the campus buildings, therefore, face quite a challenge to provide fresh, clean air to the students inside.
 A challenge which, if not entirely met, can result in on-going issues such as respiratory illness, nausea and fatigue which can be caused by Sick Building Syndrome (a very real condition linked to poor quality ventilation).

-There’s no doubt about the fact that the issue of dirty or inadequate ventilation must be addressed if we are ever to stand a chance of breaking the circle of infection and re-infection and stop the headlines which unfairly lay the blame for Coronavirus outbreaks at the feet of the revelling students.
+There is no doubt about the fact that the issue of dirty or inadequate ventilation must be addressed if we are ever to stand a chance of breaking the circle of infection and re-infection and stop the headlines which unfairly lay the blame for Coronavirus outbreaks at the feet of the revelling students.
 That means ensuring that ductwork within university buildings is regularly inspected, cleaned and disinfected to the same high standard as any other place where people live, work or socialise.

-It doesn’t stop with infection control.
+It does not stop with infection control.
 Numerous studies have linked good quality air with students’ cognitive abilities and performance, not to mention a marked decrease in sickness absence.
 Coronavirus may understandably be the focus for now, but the whole learning environment can be considerably improved when a concerted effort is made to provide and maintain fresh, clean air.